 2. Color Accent Pieces

 Have you ever seen (in person) one of those monochromatic pink or green 50’s kitchens?
 Or maybe you’ve seen a photo of one on the internet?
 That’s what most people think of when it comes to colored appliances.
 But don’t worry – the trend isn’t for everything in your kitchen to match.
 Thankfully we can leave that trend almost 70 years in the past.
 Instead, the trend is to have one color accent piece, like your stove and range.
 The rest of the kitchen stays in traditional colors, like woods or vinyl (like the kind of cabinets above).
-Instead of using that color for everything under the sun, you pull your accent color through in things like kitchen towels and place mats.
+Instead of using that color for everything under the sun, you pull your accent color through in things like kitchen towels and placemats.
 If you’re opting for our next trend, you can find bowls, plates, or dishes in that color as well.
 The idea is to have the accent piece be a focal point in the kitchen, but not the only thing you can focus on.
 These color ranges are usually a little more expensive.
-They come in retro-like styles or a full commercial-kitchen type range.
-There are plenty of benefits to having more power in a stove than you need, so we’d recommend the latter.
+They come in retro-like styles or a full commercial kitchen type range.
+There are plenty of benefits to having more power on a stove than you need, so we’d recommend the latter.
 This trend is modern, but with a twist.